data-smartly/cat/README.md

 # CAT
 **CAT** is framework for creating automated tests for your data.
 It is really easy you can create your first test in just 5 minutes.
-For more info about how to get started with CAT visit our [**documentation**](https://docs.justcat.it/).
-In this repository you can find many examples how to use CAT.
-These examples are created for our fictional [**Aero database**](https://github.com/datasmartly/aero), which you can download on the link, or you can edit tests for your own database.

 ## How to install CAT
 It will take you a minute.